makslion/CollegeApp/README.txt

 - 0.2 Implemented "Student" and "Faculty"
 - 0.3 Fixed Majority of bugs and implemented part of "Admin"
 - 0.4 Implemented all required features.
 Complete working solution.
+- 1.0 RELEASE.
+Fixed all known bugs and optimised.